tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/无 UI 集成方案/用户管理/好友管理/Unity_intl_en.md

 ### Setting to send messages to friends only
-By default, IM SDK does not check the relationship when sending one-to-one messages.
+By default, Chat SDK does not check the relationship when sending one-to-one messages.
 This default setting is generally applied in customer service scenarios, where having to friend a customer service agent before chatting is inefficient.
-To implement "adding a friend before sending a message" like WeChat or QQ, you can log in to the [IM console](https://console.cloud.tencent.com/im), select **Feature Configuration** > **Login and Message** > **Relationship Check**, and enable **Check Relationship for One-to-One Messages**.
-After it is enabled, a user can send messages only to friends.
-If the user sends a message to a non-friend user, the SDK will report error code 20009.
+If you want to implement the interaction mode of “friending before chatting” as in WeChat and QQ, go to [Chat console](https://console.cloud.tencent.com/im) -> **Feature Configuration** -> **Login and Message** -> **Relationship Check** and enable "Check Relationship for One-to-One Messages".
+With this feature enabled, users can only send messages to friends, and will receive the 20009 error code from SDK when sending a message to a non-friend user.